linngithub0/HybPSF/README.md

 would fix this problem
 May this could help you!

+Attentions: sextractor need to be installed on you platform, and the commmand of run the sextractor mya be different in different platform, you should change the code in gen_cat.py of line 63 and 69

 any problem are welcome, you can throw the proplem in the Wechat group of "JWST revised" or send email to linn@mail.ustc.edu.cn